Off the grid

 This suits me.
 It gives me a different view (see my talk at the Do Lectures or the book that came from it, ‘Do - Improvise’).
 It means I am always out on an edge.
 Increasingly I bring people here as well, to give them a different perspective.
 Arenas de San Pedro and the effects of the landscape, features quite prominently in my latest book, ‘Do - Pause’.

 I am a designer of learning experiences.
 Like ‘The Creative Tapas Experiment‘ or ‘The Oxford Praxis Forum Cloud Chamber‘.
 I believe in playing around with things (and people) rather than trying to control them.

 I am fascinated by the power of place and the absurdity of human attempts to control ourselves, other people and things around us.
 I want us to be able to learn to enjoy uncertainty, rather than dread it.

-The arenas I play around in include The Do Lectures (where the picture above was taken) Schumacher College, Oxford University, The Secret Garden Party and my own back yard – including Dehesa de La Serna, a family farm where my wife produces organic beef and I organise events.
+The arenas I play around in include The Do Lectures (where the picture above was taken) Schumacher College, Oxford University and my own back yard – including Dehesa de La Serna, a family farm where my wife produces organic beef and I organise events.